hoxfon/react-native-twilio-programmable-voice/README.md

 TwilioVoice.sendDigits(digits)

-TwilioVoice.requestPermission(GCM_sender_id)
+TwilioVoice.requestPermission(GCM_sender_id) // Android only

-// should be called after the app is initialised
+// should be called after the app is initialized
-// to catch incoming call when the app was in the background TwilioVoice.getIncomingCall()
+// to catch incoming call when the app was in the background
+// Android Only
+TwilioVoice.getIncomingCall()
     .then(incomingCall => {
         if (incomingCall){